RadbroRed/3d-printing-101/syllabus.md

 -Tons of filament (PLA,PETG,TPU)

 Deliverables:
--You will receive a custom fidget toy of your choice for showing up -You will make a GitHub account with help
+-You will receive a custom fidget toy of your choice for showing up<br>
+-You will make a GitHub account with help<br>
--You will make a custom name tag with help
+-You will make a custom name tag with help<br>
--You will make a final award of your choice, on your own, to pass the course
+-You will make a final award of your choice, on your own, to pass the course<br>

 1. We’re making fidget toys!
 (Choose on website before class)
 2. A history and philsophy of the open source maker movement